 “Training and collaboration will increase organizational efficiency, effectiveness and drive broader social and systems change for the benefit of women, children and the LGBTQI Community in Saint Lucia and the wider Caribbean."

-OutRight and the country partners will work together in synergy to positively impact the lives of women and LGBTIQ people.
+Outright and the country partners will work together in synergy to positively impact the lives of women and LGBTIQ people.
 The success of the project lies in the strength of the local partners and their expertise on the ground.
 The project partners and Outright share a similar vision and outlook for what’s ahead.

-“I Am One is looking forward to this project because gender based violence is prominent in the Caribbean.
-As a LGBTI and gender rights organization we cannot ignore how GBV affect women and the LGBTI community.
-We see the importance of sensitivity training with first respondents, as well as using research to document, share and change destructive realities.
-We look forward to working with our local and regional partners, and OutRight International on executing this project.” - Zeleca Julien, Director, I Am One.
+“I Am One is looking forward to this project because gender-based violence is prominent in the Caribbean.
+As an LGBTI and gender rights organization, we cannot ignore how GBV affects women and the LGBTI community.
+We see the importance of sensitivity training with first respondents, as well as using research to document, share, and change destructive realities.
+We look forward to working with our local and regional partners, and Outright International on executing this project.” - Zeleca Julien, Director, I Am One.